-QCT 103 STATISTICAL PROCESS CONTROL (3T) 3 credits FORMERLY: OCT 202 process improvement methods, analysis of attribute data, and a study of non-traditional ideas on problem finding and solving with practical application.
+STATISTICAL PROCESS CONTROL (3T) QCT 103 3 credits PREREQUISITE: QCT 102 or BUS 271

+This course is an introduction to the development of attribute and variable control charts.
+Topics include problem identification, solution by application of process improvement methods, analysis of attribute data, and a study of non-traditional ideas on problem finding and solving with practical application.
 Upon completion, students will have a basic understanding of how and why control charts work and will be expected to collect data from work or home environment for charting.